jisaacstone/urbanmountain/urbanism_books.markdown

   title="Town Planning in Practice" author="Raymond Unwin"
   rating="A"
   description="Over 100 years later this book still holds up.
-The author has obvious enthusiasm for the subject, and the writing is compelling.
+  The author has obvious and infectious enthusiasm for the subject.
   I think what makes this book timeless is this: It simply talks about what makes a city a nice place to live, with not too much time devoted to political or administrative processes."
   %}

 {% include book.html